bradfrost/design-system-questionnaire/README.md

 - [Creating Design Principles](https://articles.uie.com/creating-design-principles/) - Jared Spool talks about the qualities of effective design principles.

 ## High-level Guidelines
-What are some high-level guidelines you want to codify in the design system?
+What are some high-level guidelines you want to provide in the design system?
 Some examples may include:

 - Accessibility
 - Animation